Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Don't panic if you already own

-• Focus on cash flow to ride out downturns
+• Focus on cash flow to ride out bad times

 Building Your Market Research Habit